-MAESTRA is a community of female composers and music directors working in the theater industry in New York City and beyond.
+MAESTRA is a community of female composers, music directors, and theater musicians working in the musical theater industry.
 Founded in 2017 by Georgia Stitt, we gather monthly at The New York SongSpace, hosted by Kara Unterberg.

 MAESTRA ORIGIN STORY

 On New Year’s Eve as 2016 turned into 2017, I premiered an original choral piece at The Cathedral of St. John The Divine in New York City.
 After the concert, I was greeted by a young female composer who told me she couldn’t think of any other female composer modeling the career she was trying to build.
 A few days later, I got an email from another young female composer who told me that her grad school musical theater curriculum didn’t include any female writers.
 When she confronted the administration, they asked her to suggest which composers she would like added to the syllabus.
 She didn’t know who to recommend, so she reached out to me.